-Lines 1 through 28: Enter on lines 1 through 28 any nonrefundable tax credits for which you are eligible.
-You must complete and enclose with your Form K-120 the applicable credit schedule (see list of eligible nonrefundable credits in Part I, Form K-120).
+LINES 1 THROUGH 26.
+Enter on lines 1 through 26 any non-refundable tax credits for which you are eligible.
+You must complete and enclose with Form K-120 the applicable credit schedule(s).

-Line 29 - Total Nonrefundable Credits: Add lines 1 through 28 and enter the total on line 29.
-Enter this amount on line 24 of Form K-120.
-Total nonrefundable credits cannot exceed your total tax on line 23 of the Form K-120.
+LINE 27 - TOTAL NONREFUNDABLE CREDITS.
+Add lines 1 through 26 and enter the total on line 27 and on line 24 of Form K-120.
+This amount cannot exceed your total tax on line 23 of the Form K-120.

-If filing a combined return (Form K-121), the amount of nonrefundable credits for each separate entity cannot exceed that entity's tax liability.
+If filing a combined return (K-121), the amount of nonrefundable credits for each separate entity cannot exceed that entity's tax liability.